 - improve outcomes for all pupils in all subjects;

-- enhance opportunities for pupils to develop their sporting skills;
+- enhance opportunities for pupils to develop their sporting skills and experience new sports;

 - offer further opportunities for children to participate in extra-curricular activities;